pmta/rutosbuild/README.md

 The NPROC environment variable defines the number CPUs that should be used for compilation.

-For eaxample limit used CPUs to 8:
+For example limit used CPUs to 8:
 ```
 [i7 ~]$ docker run --env NPROC=8 pmta/rutosbuild
 Using LOCALBUILDDIR /home/build/RUT/